Mode mapping Q > 500 000 photonic crystal nanocavities using free carrier absorption: Resolution limit simulation

 \section{Resolution limit simulation}

+The most important limiting factor for the resolution is the size of the pump beam, determined by the pump light wavelength and NA of the focusing objective via the diffraction limit $\lambda/2\mathrm{NA}$.
+The current setup has NA = 0.4 and $\lambda_{\mathrm{pump}} = 405$~nm.
+Objectives that work for both the NIR and pump wavelength go up to NA = 0.95.
+In principle the imaging method could be performed with a shorter wavelength pump light to obtain higher resolution.
+The limited transmission spectrum for a corresponding objective might mean the NIR light must be detected via the PhC waveguide transmission signal instead.

-The most important limiting factor for the resolution is the size of the pump beam.
-To calculate the resolution limit we use a very tight but realistic pump focus that can be obtained with an objective of NA = 0.95.
+To calculate the resolution limit achievable with our current 405~nm pump light we use a very tight but realistic pump focus of 213~nm that can be obtained with an objective of NA = 0.95.
 We then generate the mode profile for two sharp, adjacent Gaussian modes with FWHM = 100 nm and varying distance on the x-axis between them, using our TO model.

-Fig.~\ref{fig:Resolution_Appdx} shows the simulation demonstrating that the resolution limit lies at 240~nm followings Sparrow's criterion.
+Fig.~\ref{fig:Resolution_Appdx} shows the result of the simulation demonstrating that the resolution limit lies at 240~nm followings Sparrow's criterion.
 All constants and parameters are identical to the horizontal scan of Fig.~\ref{fig:HorizontalScan} except for an adjusted pump FWHM of 213 nm in both the x and y direction (see Table~\ref{tab:parameters}).

+The simulation does not include carrier diffusion, which might become significant at the nanometer scale.
+This is highly dependent on the unknown carrier lifetime.
+We estimate the diffusion coefficient at $D_e=26~cm^2/s$ and $D_h=1~cm^2/s$ for the electrons and holes respectively, using the Hall mobility and Einstein relation.
+The diffusion length is $\sqrt{<r^2>_i} = \sqrt{4D_i\tau_c}$ for each carrier type in the 2D slab.
+For a carrier lifetime of $\tau_c = \{ 10, 100, 400 \}$~ps we have diffusion lengths of $\{321,1016,2033\}$~nm and $\{64,203,407\}$~nm for the electrons and holes respectively.